List of Rehabs in Arkansas

 - Be aware of overdose risks—resources available through Arkansas Prescription Drug and Opioid Overdose Prevention Program and NARCANsas.

-- Assessment and screening is available through the Department of Human Services
+- Assessment and screening are available through the Department of Human Services

 - Hire a professional interventionist to help organize a professional family intervention.